kyma-project/kyma/resources/eventing/README.md

 # Eventing Chart

-This helm charts contains all components required for eventing in Kyma;
+This helm charts contains all components required for eventing in Kyma:

 Components:
 - event-publisher-proxy